wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     *   (a) disclose to the responsible Ministers or the chairperson of Te Pūtahi Paoho, as the case may be,---

-        *   (i) the interests the person would have to disclose under [clause 7][114] if he or she were a director; and
+        *   (i) the interests (including monetary value, if quantifiable) the person would have to disclose under [clause 7][131] if he or she were a director; and

         *   (ii) any other interests or relationships that might give rise to those interests; and

-        *   (iii) any other matters that, if they were known or occurred while he or she were a director, would be likely to result in that person's removal from office under [clause 11][104]; and
+        *   (iii) any other matters that, if they were known or occurred while he or she were a director, would be likely to result in that person's removal from office under [clause 11][120]; and

-    *   (b) certify in writing to the responsible Ministers or the chairperson of Te Pūtahi Paoho, as the case may be, that he or she is not disqualified from being a director under [clause 2][138]; and
+    *   (b) certify in writing to the responsible Ministers or the chairperson of Te Pūtahi Paoho, as the case may be, that he or she is not disqualified from being a director under [clause 2][167]; and

     *   (c) accept the appointment in writing to the responsible Ministers or the chairperson of Te Pūtahi Paoho, as the case may be.